bergesinstitute/graf-method/book-5-unit-8.md

 *El congreso aprobó la nueva ley.
 La nueva ley fue aprobada por el congreso.*
 (The congress approved the new law.
 The new law was approved by the congress.)

-# Me encanta/me duele/me recuerda
+# Me encanta / me duele / me recuerda

 ## Objeto => persona (object => person)

 Algunos verbos funcionan igual que el verbo *gustar.* El objeto es el que hace la acción hacia la persona.

-💂 Some verbs function the same as the verb *gustar.* The object is the one doing the action toward the person.
+💂 Some verbs work like the verb *gustar.* The object is the one doing the action toward the person.

 ## Encantar